-- (1) Except for certain categories of consumer goods; furniture, carpets, coloured television, which are considered non-essential - (2) Other sources put the deficit at 10 billion marks
+(1) Except for certain categories of consumer goods; furniture, carpets, coloured television, which are considered non-essential

 92. Several times in November 1975 Mr. Husak and Mr. Strougal voiced the government's intention to keep the general retail price level unchanged "at the beginning of next year".
 The 1976 Economic Plan is based on unchanged consumer prices.
 According to Western observers, the official declarations do not exclude the possibility of subsequent increases of prices, possibly during the Summer of 1976, for although trade remains in balance there is growing pressure from subsidies (with all the risks of inflation stemming from budgetary transfers and subsequent price rises).